nonstopfor/seq2seq-exposure-bias-tf/README.md

 ## Load checkpoints

 For all models, if you add "--load True" when running the code, the checkpoint will be loaded.
 By default, the checkpoint won't be loaded.

+For Baseline Attentional Seq2seq, the checkpoint dir is "checkpoints/seq2seq_base/{dataset_name}/".

+For Reward Augmented Maximum Likelihood (RAML), the checkpoint dir is "checkpoints/raml/{dataset_name}/".

+For Scheduled Sampling, the checkpoint dir is "checkpoints/scheduled_sampling/{dataset_name}/".

+**Here the {dataset_name} = giga or iwslt14** .
+And the dataset_name will be automatically inferred from the

+"config_data" value.

 ## Results ##